DasNaCl/csc/popl/revs/rebuttal.md

 In most existing work, monitors are used to define the property at hand and monitor satisfaction is exactly the same as trace satisfaction, in this case.
 In our work, while the techniques for monitors are not novel, the way they are used in order to do property composition and reason about this in the context of secure compilation is novel to that area of research.
 The way the projections of one trace model to another are set up enables definitions and satisfaction proofs of properties in a modular fashion.
-Moreover, we were unable to identify existing work that proves that monitor satisfaction implies trace satisfaction.
+Moreover, we were unable to identify existing work that proves that monitor satisfaction implies trace satisfaction, where the property is defined with just some condition instead of the monitor.

 > - Clarify what was difficult in the proofs and explain where the subtleties are -- right now it seems like some of the results might not be stating anything very deep (I might be under this impression because your paper is very well written!)